 Project OR Comprehensive Examination + 3-unit Elective

 Students can choose to do a project or take a comprehensive examination + 3-unit elective.
 This decision is usually made in collaboration with the program advisor.

 Research by past ECE Master's students!

 ECE MA candidates can choose to do a project or take a comprehensive examination + 3-unit elective as their culminating activity for graduation.
-See what other MA students have done for their research projects!
-(Coming Soon)

 The Early Childhood Education Specialist Credential Program offers advanced preparation to those who already hold a valid California elementary credential.
 It is an embedded program and is completely aligned with the Master's Program.
 Master’s candidates in the ECE Teacher Leader Specialization may use their coursework to fulfill requirements for the ECE Specialist Credential.
 Although it is embedded in the Master’s Program, it can also be completed separately.
 For the Specialist Credential without a Master's degree, a final project or comprehensive examination is not required.